The Origin of Spin-Alignment of Dark Matter Subhalos: Results

 \subsection{Subhalo Spin Alignment and Orbital Motion}

 In the previous section, a tendency for the spin of subhalos and host halos to align was observed.
 If this alignment originates from tidal torques exerted by the host halo \citep{2004MNRAS.352..376A,2007MNRAS.375..489H,2011MNRAS.413.3013L}, the spin of the subhalos is expected to align with the direction of their orbital angular momentum.
 We thus investigate the alignment between the spin and orbital angular momentum of the subhalo, $\cos\phi$.
-Figure \ref{fig:SAjsubjorb} is formatted similarly to Figure \ref{fig:SAbasic}, but the vertical axis of the 2D histogram and the horizontal axis of the PDF represent the angle between spin and orbital angular momentum of subhalo, $\cos\phi$.
-Figure \ref{fig:SAjsubjorb} shows that, similarly to Figure \ref{fig:SAbasic}, the tendency toward alignment is stronger toward the center of the host halo.
-Furthermore, the PDF values for $\cos\phi > 0.5$ exceed those for $\cos\theta > 0.5$, indicating that the alignment between subhalo orbital angular momentum and spin is stronger than the alignment between subhalo and host halo spins.
+Figure \ref{fig:SAjsubjorb} is formatted similarly to Figure \ref{fig:SAbasic}, but the vertical axis of the 2D histogram and the horizontal axis of the excess probability density represent the angle between spin and orbital angular momentum of subhalo, $\cos\phi$.
+Figure \ref{fig:SAjsubjorb} shows that, similarly to Figure \ref{fig:SAbasic}, the alignment signal increase toward the center of the host halo.
+Furthermore, the excess probability density values for $\cos\phi > 0.5$ exceed those for $\cos\theta > 0.5$, indicating that the alignment between subhalo orbital angular momentum and spin is stronger than the alignment between subhalo and host halo spins.
 The alignment between subhalo spin and orbital angular momentum is physically consistent with a scenario where subhalos acquire their spin via tidal torquing within the host halo environment.